 The strongest proposals will also have a high potential for successful replication in other communities.

 Contribution to a diverse grantee portfolio

 We seek to support a range of projects across Montana.
 We recognize that preparing a high-quality grant application may be more difficult for smaller communities that lack staff and resources.
-We may give preference to proposals based on their contribution to the overall diversity and balance of our portfolio and those from regions with the greatest demonstrated need.
+We may give preference to proposals based on their contribution to our portfolio’s overall diversity and balance and those from regions with the greatest demonstrated need.